wldh-g/ath9k-csitool-app/log_parser/parse_log.md

 `128` in RSSI means "no data".

+You should subtract `95` from all RSSI values excluding 128 to convert to dBm unit.
+It's because the atheros chip processes RSSI in that way.

 ##### payload_len

 The length of payload in bytes. `= injection packet size + 26`